ethyca/fides/docs/fides/docs/getting_started.md

 1. `sbt flywayMigrate`
 1. `sbt ~jetty:start` -> You now have a Fides Server instance up and running powered by MySQL!
 1. In a new shell -> `pip install fidesctl`
-1. You can now run `fidesctl connect` to verify that your installation is set up properly
+1. You can now run `fidesctl ping` to verify that your installation is set up properly
 1. See the `Tutorial` page for further usage guides

 ### Server Setup